Windmill Software Ltd

 Timeout: 5000 ms

 Once data has been read from an instrument it is stored and returned as a valid reading until the persistence time has expired.
 Thereafter an attempt to read it directly will cause a new reading to be taken.
 If you set the persistence time to 0, every channel reading will cause a complete message to be executed.
 With a longer persistence time the message need only be executed once and all channels can be obtained from the stored data.
-When reading in the background the persistence time should be longer than the instrument idle time.
+When reading in the background the persistence time should be longer than the Instrument Idle or Wait Time.

 Some instruments do not like being read from at too high a rate.
 This setting ensures a minimum time between messages.
 This is important in Background mode as it is used by the driver to determine the rate at which it reads the instrument.